skyssolutions/lynxchan/src/be/Readme.md

 * `boardPage`: template for the pages of the board.
 * `threadPage`: template for the page of a thread.
 * `notFoundPage`: template for the 404 page.
+* `errorPage`: template used for the error page.
+* `messagePage`: template used for the general message page.
 * `opCell`: template for the OP's.
 * `postCell`: template for thread replies.
 * `thumb`: image to be used for generic thumbnails.